 The Definition of a Boil

+What is a boil?
+A boil is a skin abscess that forms deep inside a hair follicle or oil gland.
 A boil is caused by a bacterial skin infection.
-This skin abscess forms deep inside a hair follicle or oil gland.
 A boil generally starts as a reddened, tender area.
 Over time, the area becomes firm and hard.

 The infection damages your skin cells, hollowing the tissue out.
 Your immune system responds with white blood cells, which fill the center of the infection and make it soft.
 Your body makes these cells to destroy the infection.